Want to sell tickets to your event online?

 - How to purchase tickets.
 Direct people to use your online registration form.

-After you’ve added this information to your event page, it’s time to create your form.
+So now if you’re still asking yourself how do I register an event in WordPress, read on.
+Because after you’ve added this information to your event page, it’s time to create your form.

 Step 1: Create an Event Registration Form in WordPress